On the Bickel-Rosenblatt test of goodness-of-fit for the residuals of autoregressive processes: The Bickel-Rosenblatt statistic

-In this section, we derive the limiting distribution of the test statistics $\widehat{T}_{n}$ and $\widetilde{T}_{n}$ given by \eqref{BRStat} and \eqref{BRStatF0}, based on the residuals in the stable, some unstable and purely explosive cases.
-For the whole study, we make the following assumptions. \begin{enumerate}[(A$_0$)] \item The strong white noise $(\veps_{t})$ has a bounded density $f$ which is positive, twice differentiable, and the second derivative $f^{\prime \prime}$ is itself bounded.
+For the whole study, we make the following assumptions. {(H\arabic{enumi})} \begin{enumerate} \item The strong white noise $(\veps_{t})$ has a bounded density $f$ which is positive, twice differentiable, and the second derivative $f^{\prime \prime}$ is itself bounded.
 The weighting function $a$ is positive, piecewise continuous and integrable.
 The kernel $\dK$ is bounded, continuous on its support.
-The kernel $\dK$ and the bandwidth $(h_{n})$ are chosen to satisfy the hypotheses of Bickel and Rosenblatt summarized at the end of Section \ref{SecIntro}. \end{enumerate} Some additional hypotheses are given below, not simultaneously needed. \begin{enumerate}[($\textnormal{A}_1$)] \item The kernel $\dK$ is such that $\dK^{\prime \prime \prime}$ exists and is bounded on the real line,
+The kernel $\dK$ and the bandwidth $(h_{n})$ are chosen so that \begin{itemize} \item either a) $\dK$ is bounded and has a compact support and the bandwidth is given by $h_{n} = h_0\, n^{-\kappa}$ with $0 < \kappa < 1$; \item or b) $\dK$ is continuous and positive kernel defined on $\dR$, the bandwidth is given by $h_{n} = h_0\, n^{-\kappa}$ with $0 < \kappa < 1/4$ and